Machine Usage Guide

 - Start with

-- Once ready to spin, switch to
+Resetspeed setting using thepotentiometer - Once ready to spin, switch to

-speed setting - Press the
+Regular/Thermo/Charcoalspeed setting - Press the

-to start themotorized roller
+pushbuttonto start themotorized roller

 3. Extrusion Process